 UW Employee Phone/ Device Purchases

 If you are a current UW employee who will be purchasing a decommissioned cell phone or hand-held device with the approval of your department, please submit our online surplus request form using the “delivery-to-surplus” form (even though the item will not technically come to us).
 List the item as “iPhone/ Android Phone (etc.) for Employee Purchase.”
 In the “comments” section, we need to know the original purchase date & original purchase price.
 The department head who has approved your allowance eligibility should also be the approver on the surplus request form in the “Approver ID” field.
 We will then add the item to Surplus Store inventory and contact you directly with complete purchasing instructions.
 PLEASE NOTE: The UW Surplus office does not have any involvement with your phone plan, phone number, or service.
+This program does not allow employees to surplus & purchase a phone that was issued to another employee.

 Ability and approval to purchase a decommissioned UW phone or device with departmental approval is allowed only if the item falls under the UW Mobile Device Program guidelines available here.
 These guidelines also address questions about keeping your same phone number, etc.